Update Galaxy S3 I9300 to Android

 Key Points to Note

-- Enable USB Debugging mode by navigating to Settings > Developer Options (if phone is running Android 4.0 or later) or go to Settings > Applications > Development (if running Android 2.3 or earlier).
-If the device is running Android 4.2, then perform the following steps:
+- Make sure that USB Debugging mode is enabled on the phone by navigating to Settings > Developer Options (if phone is srunning Android 4.0 or later).
+Else go to Settings > Applications > Development (if device is running Android 2.3.6 or earlier).
+Otherwise, if the device is running Android 4.2, then perform the following steps:

 - Go to Settings > About Phone

-- Scroll down to the bottom of the screen and select Build Number
+- Scroll down to the bottom and select Build Number.

-- Tap Build number seven times to unlock or reveal hidden Developer Options.
-Now, select the checkbox to enable USB Debugging mode under Settings > Developer Options.
+- Now, tap Build Number seven times to unlock Developer Options under Settings.
+Then click on the checkbox to enable USB Debugging mode.

-- Samsung KIES will not recognize your phone after installing this ROM, as it is a custom ROM.
+- Samsung KIES will not recognise the phone after installing the Vanilla RootBox ROM, as it is a custom release.

-- Download Android 4.3.1 CyanogenMod 10.2 Unofficial Build and Google Apps package for Galaxy S3 I9300 on computer.
+Step 1 - Download Android 4.2.1 Vanilla RootBox ROM and Google Apps for Galaxy S3 on your computer.

-- Connect the phone to computer with original USB cable and copy the downloaded CyanogenMod 10.2 Unofficial Build and Google Apps zip files to the root folder on the phone's SD card.
+Step 3 - Copy the downloaded Android 4.2.1 ROM zip and Google Apps zip files to the root folder on the phone's SD card.

-Android 4.3.1 based CyanogenMod 10.2 Unofficial Build is now successfully installed on your Galaxy S3 I9300.
+Galaxy S3 is now running Android 4.2.1 Vanilla RootBox Jelly Bean ROM.
 Go to Settings > About Phone to verify the firmware version installed.

 To report problems or to leave feedback about this article, e-mail: